RashRAJ/Capstone_project/README.md

 Configure Argo CD to automate the build, test, and deployment processes.
 Set up continuous integration to build and test the application codebase on each commit.
 Enable continuous deployment to automatically deploy new features or bug fixes to staging and production environments.

 ### Stage 4
 Set up Prometheus as the monitoring tool to collect metrics from the application and Kubernetes cluster.
 Integrate Grafana for visualizing and analyzing the collected metrics.
 Configure alerting rules to notify the team about critical issues or anomalies.
-Set up signoz to collect logs, configure the uptime dashboard, and Slack alerting.

 ### Stage 5
 Deloy Kubecost to the cluster, apply cost reduction recommendations.